meangrape/gogurl/README.md

 # Nginx

 You will want nginx in front of gogurl.
-One: you don't want people sniffing on the URLs you go to.
+One: you don't want people sniffing on the URLs you use.
 Two: you don't want people to overwrite your links with URLs pointing to malicious software.
 To be clear, gogurl does *absolutely nothing to enforce security of any kind on it's own.*